Tony Chapman

-Anthony Michael Chapman (born 19 May 1941, Stoke Newington, East London) is a British drummer and songwriter who was especially active during the 1960s.
+Anthony Michael Chapman (born 19 May 1941 in Stoke Newington, London) is a British drummer and songwriter who was especially active during the 1960s.

 Career

 The Rolling Stones

 Chapman gained valuable drumming experience as part of the Cliftons in 1960, a band headed by Bill Wyman.
 He also jammed with an early line-up of the Rolling Stones before they settled on their permanent band members.
 He appeared with the band in 1962, including a performance at Sidcup Art College, Bexley, which Keith Richards had attended.
 Chapman is among several drummers proposed to have possibly been the one to play with the band at their first official performance of on 12 July 1962 at the Marquee Club in London.
 Chapman himself has denied that he played the gig.
 He was the drummer for their first studio sessions on 27 October 1962, when the band recorded covers of the songs "You Can't Judge a Book by the Cover", "Soon Forgotten", and "Close Together".
 An acetate disc of the recordings once owned by Chapman was sold to a private collector in 1988 at auction.
 Chapman was often unavailable for rehearsals and gigs as he was a salesman, so the band brought in Steve Harris as a replacement on occasion.

 Chapman was the person through whom Wyman was enlisted to the Stones.
 It was Chapman who made inquiries about vacancies with the Stones and discovered they might be found at the Wetherby Arms on the King's Road, Chelsea.
 He and Wyman turned up for a run-through and although they had doubts about the blues style and did not like the name, agreed to join.
 Another drummer, Steve Harris, also sat in for some sessions.
 Chapman felt that he did not fit in with the way-out approach of the group for the time and left to play drums for the Alphabeats before leaving to form a band called The Preachers.
 Wyman remained with the Rolling Stones, when Charlie Watts took over as their permanent drummer.